alexsapps/K-of-N-XOR-Secret-Sharing/README.md

 Consider how you will keep the shares secret.
 Human shareholders are susceptible to social engineering and phishing.

 Note that even individual shares reveal the length of your secret.

+You may wish to keep the set of shareholders secret.
+Consider how you will guard this secret without foretting who the shareholders are.